anderssandstrom/ecmc_avs_fat_sat/README_Target.md

-# ecmc_avs_fat_sat: Bifrost
+# ecmc_avs_fat_sat: Target
-This file describes the work flow for commisoing of the stepper of the Bifrost instrument
+This file describes the work flow for commisoing of the stepper of the Target instrument

 ### Motor
 1. Connect motor gnd to connector J2 of Technosoft drive (important!!).